Student and College Financial Services

 However, students of divorced or legally separated parents may acquire a New York state domicile if the custodial parent is a New York state resident or if the student resides with a non-custodial parent who is a New York state resident and the student continues to reside with that parent throughout their attendance at SUNY.
 An application for residency for tuition purposes is required along with supporting documentation for the New York state parent with whom the student intends to reside, as well as documents indicating that the student resides with the New York resident parent.

-Governor Pataki signed an amendment to section 355 of the Education Law that provides that students who complete both their junior and senior years, as well as graduate from a New York state high school or who obtain a GED from New York state may qualify for resident tuition rates if they attend SUNY Cortland within five years.
+Students who complete both their junior and senior years, as well as graduate from a New York state high school or who obtain a GED from New York state may qualify for resident tuition rates if they attend SUNY Cortland within five years.
 This includes undocumented alien students.
 The student must provide Student and College Financial Services with a certified high school transcript to substantiate this fact, along with an application for resident tuition rates.
 Undocumented alien students must also submit an affidavit of intent to resolve their undocumented immigration status.
 Please note that students who obtain resident rates in this fashion are not eligible for TAP or other aid with a New York state residency requirement.

 Military personnel, their spouses or dependents, may qualify for resident tuition rates while the military person is stationed on full-time, active-duty basis in New York.
 Dependents of full-time active-duty personnel who are stationed outside of New York state may qualify for resident tuition if the service member's Home of Record was, at the time of entry into the military, and continues to be New York.
 Documentation of status must be provided each semester, as well as an initial application for resident tuition rates.
 Civilian employees of the military or Department of Defense are not included in these exceptions to domicile requirements.